fetiu/cyrup/README.md

 ```

 Name will implicitly determine whether the field is accessible.

-The class example above naturally defined accessibility of members.
+The class example above naturally defined accessibility of members:

 - `num.data` : This is an error, as symbol not defined as `.data`.
 - `numdata` : This is regarded as a new variable, not `a`'s member.